jwaldron92/TuioWebTracker/README.md

     -websocket.html detects both Mouse and touch clicks.
 Website will work on laptop and mobile devices.

+To see the demo working properly: Visit Dropbox folder

 Undocumented tasks:
+1. Dwindle code of Python Server to server and webpage
-1. Make enterprise software to change the Ip address, and dimensions of touch.
-Integrated with other application
+2. Make enterprise software to change the Ip address, and dimensions of touch.
+3. Create Wiki on documentation and set up
+4. Comment with better changes